A. L. Vijay: Career

 Vijay revealed that Madrasapattinam was supposed to happen later in his career, but the intervention of producer Kalpathi S. Aghoram of AGS Entertainment realized the viability of the film earlier.
 Vijay had first explored the script in his college days and drew inspiration from an English professor, who used to talk to them about the freedom movement a lot.
 Vijay visualized the people, who lived in the pre-independence period of India and explored the concept of how it would have been, if an English girl fell in love with an Indian boy, laying the foundations for the script.
 The script took six months to write with the help of leading Tamil writer Prabanjan.
 He also visited independence veterans to understand the history of the city of Madras between 1945 and 1947.
 Arya was finalised to play the lead role and English Miss Teen World winner Amy Jackson was selected after Vijay found a picture of her through the internet.
 Despite being a period film, the film was finished in eight months and released in July 2010.

 The production of the film, Deiva Thirumagal took five months from start to finish, however, Vijay claimed that the film had been in his plans for four years, but he waited for Vikram to give him dates.
 Amala Paul was selected after Vijay was pleased with her award-winning work in Mynaa.
 Sara had appeared in a commercial for Vijay when she was two, but he then lost touch with Sara's family, before he met them and cast Sara in Deiva Thirumagal, following a visit to Mumbai.

 Vijay directed the Harris: On The Edge concerts by music composer Harris Jayaraj.

 In 2013, he worked with Vijay alongside Amala Paul for the movie Thalaivaa.
 Despite winning good reviews, the film's delayed release in Tamil Nadu due to protests greatly affected the box office performance in Tamil Nadu, thus ending up as an average grosser.

 In February 2016, he was named as a director of Prabhu Deva's trilingual film Devi opposite Tamannaah which was made in Tamil, Telugu and Hindi.
 This marked his debut in Telugu and Hindi languages.

-In 2021, he directed a biographical drama film Thalaivii based on the life of Indian actress-politician J. Jayalalithaa.
-The film starred Kangana Ranaut as the main protagonist ‘Jayalalithaa’ and Arvind Swami as M. G. Ramachandran.
+In 2021, he directed a biographical drama film Thalaivii based on the life of Indian actress-turned chief minister J. Jayalalithaa.
+The film starred Kangana Ranaut as the main protagonist Jayalalithaa and Arvind Swami as M. G. Ramachandran.
 The bilingual film was shot in Tamil and Hindi simultaneously.